rblankley/mofo/README.md

 ## Building

+This project requires Qt libraries for the user interface.
+For Windows I have used both 5.15.2 and 6.2.1.
+For Linux I have used whatever comes with Ubuntu 20.04 which I believe is 5.12.8.

 ### Windows

 A Qt solution file is provided in the `src` folder.
 Simply open it up in Qt Creator and build.